 Excel is a powerful tool that can be useful for tracking the amount of time you or your team members spend on a task or project.
 It provides an easy and efficient way to quickly perform time difference calculations.

 Why is this important, you may ask?
 Well, for starters, it makes it easier to measure the amount of time that has passed between two events.
-It also enables you to calculate the duration of a task, which can come in handy if you pay your employees by the hour.
+It also enables you to determine the duration of a task, which can come in handy if you pay your employees by the hour.

 Knowing how to calculate time differences in Excel can help you schedule meetings and coordinate deadlines more effectively, especially when managing a project with team members in different time zones.
 The last thing you want is accidentally calling a team member at 3 a.m. their time!